Phillip-England/staci/static/content/signals.md

 <p id='text' class="text-blue-500">Change my color by clicking</p>
 ```

-To a reactive model like this:
+To a more reactive model like this:
 ```html
     <script>
         staci.signal('colorClass', 'text-blue-500')